MichaelKMalak/flutter_github_app/README.md

 ### What has been implemented
 The [basic features](https://github.com/gemography/mobile-coding-challenge) that are fulfilled include:

-1. List the most starred Github repos that were created in the last 30 days.
+- [x] As a User I should be able to list the most starred Github repos that were created in the last 30 days.
-2. View One repository per row.
+- [x] As a User I should see the results as a list.
+One repository per row.
-3. Repo details include
+- [x] As a User I should be able to see for each repo/row the following details :
     * Repository name
     * Repository description
     * Numbers of stars for the repo.
     * Username and avatar of the owner.

 Additional Features:
-1. Keep scrolling and new results should appear (pagination)
+- [x] As a User I should be able to keep scrolling and new results should appear (pagination).
-2. Pull to refresh
+- [x] As a User I should be able to refresh by pulling the list downwards.

 ### An alternative way to view this repository issues